lekoala/silverstripe-filepond/README.md

 ### For images

-We also installed the image size validation plugin.
+We also installed the image size validation, resize and crop plugins.
 This allows to avoid user uploading incorrect format that might be difficult to crop or resize (GD crashing anyone?).

 You can define custom image sizes on your records based on convention.
 For example, for a squared avatar and a large image.